 - 1-1/2 cups granulated sugar

 - 3/4 cup neutral-flavored oil, plus more for pan

 - 2 teaspoons pure vanilla extract

-- 2 1/2 cups carrots, finely grated by hand or finely chopped in a food processor
+- 2-1/2 cups carrots, finely chopped in a food processor or finely hand grated

-- In the large bowl of your mixer, beat the eggs for minute on high speed.
-It should look a little foamy on top.
+- In the large bowl of your mixer, beat the eggs for 1 minute on high speed.
+(It should look a little foamy on top.)

-- Add in sugar and beat for an additional 1 minute.
+- Add sugar and beat for an additional minute.

 - Slowly pour in oil, in a stream, while continuing to beat.
 You'll notice that the mixture will begin to thicken.